-Very often within the course of couple or family relationships, difficulties emerge that need addressing.
+Very often within the course of couple relationships, difficulties emerge that need addressing.
 These may include communication, intimacy, separation and divorce, cross-cultural challenges, adoption, infertility, sexual problems…the list goes on and on.

 The difficulties people encounter can often be resolved without outside assistance, particularly if those concerned are able to communicate effectively with each other and listen to each other’s points of view.
 Sometimes, however, it may be useful, even necessary, to discuss these difficulties with an independent professional who is trained to help people explore the issues affecting them and ultimately make decisions about what to do next.
 The number of sessions needed may range from one to several, depending on the nature of the difficulties.